Specific entry and selection requirements for specialty training programme are detailed in nationally-agreed person specifications.

 Evidence of English Language skills

-You will need to provide evidence of their English language skills at the relevant Selection Centre in line with the acceptable evidence detailed in the relevant national person specification.
+You will need to provide evidence of your English language skills at the relevant Selection Centre in line with the 'acceptable evidence' in the relevant national person specification.

 Evidence of communication skills for UK Dental Performers/NHS list